Muscovy (Russia) and surrounding territories, 1533

 From 1533 to 1584 Muscovy, otherwise known as Russia, was ruled by Ivan IV, also known as Ivan Grozny and Ivan the Terrible (or the Awesome, depending upon the translation from Russian).
 Ivan had inherited rule at the age of three.
 His mother acted as regent and was able to maintain power amid murders and the intrigues of nobles.
-In 1547 at the age of seventeen, Ivan was placed under the guardianship of the Orthodox Church, and in 1553 he assumed the title of tsar, which some say derives from the word Caesar and others deny.
+In 1547 at the age of seventeen, Ivan was placed under the guardianship of the Orthodox Church, and in 1553 he assumed the title of tsar – which some say, and others deny, derives from the word Caesar.

 The tsar ruled from Moscow, a city of wood.
 Even mansions were made of logs.
-At the center of Moscow was the fortress known as the Kremlin, covering a triangle of sixty-nine acres, built on a hill along the Moscow River, its walls twelve to sixteen feet thick, rising sixty-five feet above the river, with twenty towers.
-Living in the Kremlin were the royal family and the Patriarch (or Pope) of Russian Orthodox Church.
-Next to the Kremlin – today called Red Square – was a field which turned to mud in the rains.
+At the center of Moscow was the fortress known as the Kremlin, covering a triangle of sixty-nine acres.
+It was built on a hill along the Moscow River, its walls twelve to sixteen feet thick, rising sixty-five feet above the river, with twenty towers.
+Living in the Kremlin were the royal family and the Patriarch (or Pope) of the Russian Orthodox Church.
+Next to the Kremlin, today called Red Square, was a field which turned to mud during the rains.
 It had a simple market place, army barracks, log office buildings, and churches, including two magnificent cathedrals of wood designed by Italians.

-The association between the tsar and the Orthodox Church gave the tsar a divinity among many of his subjects – most of whom were illiterate.
+The tsar's association with the Orthodox Church gave made him a divinity in the eyes of many of his subjects, most of whom were illiterate.
 From infancy the Russians were taught to respect the tsar.
 One popular proverb was: "Only God and the tsar know."
 Russians viewed the tsar's powers as limited only by God's powers.
 They saw the tsar as a remote and inaccessible father and saw themselves as his obedient children.

 Ivan sent his forces southward along the Volga, winning another great battle, at Astrakhan, near where the Volga empties into the Caspian Sea.
 The Volga River was now open to Russian trade and settlement.
-The Russians expanded southward along the western shore of the Caspian, to the Terek River by the Caucasus Mountains – an area today known as Chechnya.
-And in 1558 Ivan began a campaign in the West and pushed a short distance from his border to Narva (about a hundred miles west of what was to become St. Petersburg) giving Russia an outlet to the Baltic Sea.
-The Poles, Lithuanians and Swedes felt threatened, and Ivan began warring against them, hoping to expand across Livonia and to establish a better position on the Baltic Sea.
+The Russians expanded southward along the western shore of the Caspian to the Terek River by the Caucasus Mountains (an area today known as Chechnya).
+And in 1558 Ivan began a campaign in the West and pushed a short distance from his border to Narva (about a hundred miles west of what was to become St. Petersburg) which gave Russia an outlet to the Baltic Sea.
+The Poles, Lithuanians and Swedes felt threatened, and Ivan began warring against them, hoping to expand across Livonia (where Latvia and Estonia are today) in order to establish for himself a better position on the Baltic Sea.

 Russia was backward economically compared to Western Europe, and Ivan's war created in him a desire for technical assistance from the West.
-Elizabeth I of England disliked the idea of Moscow increasing its military capability, but she was willing to let her merchants sell goods to the Russians – cloth, paper, sugar, dishes, copper and a musical instrument called the organ.
+Elizabeth I of England disliked the idea of Moscow increasing its military capability, but she was willing to let her merchants sell goods to the Russians: cloth, paper, sugar, dishes, copper and a musical instrument called the organ.
 She sent to Moscow some of the help that Ivan had requested: craftsmen including rope makers, architects, pharmacists and a medical doctor.
 Elizabeth assured her fellow European monarchs that England's merchants were not selling military equipment, including cannon, to the Russians, and she denied Ivan's request for men to build and sail his ships.
 But Englishmen at Narva began building a few galley ships and brigantines for Ivan.
 Ivan paid them well.
-Ivan hired Englishmen to command his ships and Englishmen as master gunners and ordinary sailors.
+He hired Englishmen to command his ships and Englishmen as master gunners and as ordinary sailors.
 The French and Dutch also began trading with Russia through the port of Narva.
-While Ivan was preparing to renew warfare to expand across Livonia, Englishmen were establishing a successful rope making factory, iron manufacturing, a flax spinning business and the manufacturing of other products in Russia.
-The foreigners employed Russians, who were learning new crafts.
-And on the shores of northern Russia, the English and Dutch were harvesting logs for ship masts, and along coastal waters they were hunting walrus and whales for blubber oil.
+While Ivan was preparing to renew warfare to expand across Livonia, Englishmen were establishing a successful rope making factory, iron manufacturing, a flax spinning business and the manufacture of other products in Russia.
+The Russians were learning new crafts.
+On the shores of northern Russia the English and Dutch were harvesting logs for ship masts, and they were hunting walrus and whales for blubber oil.

-Meanwhile, in 1564, Ivan had begun a showdown with Russia's nobles, who resented his power.
-Ivan threatened abdication.
-He called the nobles traitors, and he won acceptance from the Orthodox Church and others to deal with the nobles as he saw fit.
-He created a special force of about 6,000 men devoted to warring against internal enemies, rewarding them with the lands of his enemies.
+In 1564, Ivan had begun a showdown with Russia's nobles who resented his power.
+Ivan called the nobles traitors, and he won acceptance from the Orthodox Church and others to deal with the nobles as he saw fit.
+He created a special force of about 6,000 men devoted to warring against internal enemies, rewarding leaders of his special force with lands of his enemies.
 Many noble families and their private armies, their peasants and servants, disappeared.
 From the ranks of Ivan's special force a new landowning class and local authority emerged.
 Then, in 1566, Ivan created an assembly that consisted of representatives of the clergy, nobles and merchants, Ivan hoping to broaden and maintain his support as he renewed his attempt to expand across Livonia.

-While facing the Poles, Lithuanians and Swedes in the west, Ivan was confronting the Islamic Tatars (Tartars) to his east and south.
-Tatar cavalry from the Crimea were making periodic raids, looking for Slavic slaves and other booty, such as cattle – the slaves a regular source of income for the Crimean Tatars, to be sold to the Ottoman Turks.
+While continuing to face the Poles, Lithuanians and Swedes in the west, Ivan was confronting the Islamic Tatars to his east and south.
+Tatar cavalry from the Crimea were making periodic raids, looking for Slavic slaves and other booty, such as cattle.
+The slaves were a regular source of income for the Crimean Tatars, to be sold to the Ottoman Turks.
 In 1571 the Tatars sacked and burned the outskirts of Moscow.
 The Russians drove them back.
 The following year the Tatars approached Moscow again, and the Russians again drove them back.
-By now advances in weaponry had given military superiority to a well-equipped infantry, and the firepower of the Russians was capable of overwhelming the Tatars.
-The days of greatness for cavalry archers was over, but the Tatar warriors were mobile and elusive.
+By now advances in weaponry had given Russians military superiority vis-a-vis the Tatars, and with this firepower they were capable of overwhelming the Tatars.
+Tatar warriors were mobile and elusive, but the days of greatness for cavalry archers was over.